ErrorNoInternet/Doge-Utilities/README.md

 A simple lightweight Discord utility bot written in Python with [discord.py](https://github.com/Rapptz/discord.py)\
 Feel free to donate some Dogecoin at `D5Gy8ADPTbzGLD3qvpv4ZkNNrPMNkYX49j`!

----

-⚠️ This version of Doge Utilities will no longer be updated, since discord.py is shutting down.
-The new version of the bot (written in Go) will be available soon.
-All the features will be re-written, and the old bot account will still be used.

----

 ## Installation
 - Requirements:
   - Python 3.8+